skg-if/interoperability-framework/docs/research-product.md

 ```

 ### `titles`
-*Object* (optional): The titles of a [Research product] (multiple for multilinguism).
+*Object* (optional): The titles of a [Research product] (multiple for multilingualism).

-The object is a dictionary, the keys represent language codes following [ISO 639-1]; the special key `none` is reserved whenever the informtion about the language is not available or cannot be shared.
+The object is a dictionary, the keys represent language codes following [ISO 639-1]; the special key `none` is reserved whenever the information about the language is not available or cannot be shared.

 ```json
     "titles": {